Descartes’ Modal Metaphysics

 …we must distinguish between possible and necessary existence.
 It must be noted that possible existence is contained in the concept or idea of everything that we clearly and distinctly understand; but in no case is necessary existence so contained except in the case of the idea of God.

 In addition, he says to Mesland that “our mind is finite and so created as to be able to perceive as possible things which God has wished to be in fact possible.”
 The interpretive issue here is what Descartes is talking about when he speaks in such terms.
 One interpretation that immediately suggests itself is that Descartes holds that there are things or states of affairs that, though not actual, are counterfactually possible.
 A number of considerations speak in favor of such a reading.
 One is that Descartes’ view that mind and body are really distinct appears to be the view that minds and bodies that are in fact united can exist apart.
 Another is that Descartes says that we have clear and distinct perceptions of possible existence and of what is possible, thus making it appear that he holds that God’s creatures include not only actuals but also unactualized possibles.
-Finally, this sort of reading fits Descartes within a long tradition of figures like Scotus and Bradwardine who posit possible being to secure the meaning and reference of claims about things that could be but aren’t.
+Finally, a possibilist reading fits Descartes within a long tradition of figures like Scotus and Bradwardine who posit possible being to secure the meaning and reference of claims about things that could be but aren’t (Normore 1991, 69–71; Normore 1986, 224, 231–34).
 If Descartes wants to make claims about unactualized possibles and if he does not want those claims to be non-sensical, unactualized possibles need to have some kind of ontological status in his system.

 Descartes may in fact be committed to attributing reality to unactualized possibles, but a few interpretive problems arise if he does.
-One is that Descartes says elsewhere that unactualized being is nothing.
+One is that as we have seen he says elsewhere that unactualized being is nothing.
 In the Third Meditation, he argues that the objective reality of the idea of God cannot have been caused by potential perfections towards which a finite being might be evolving because potentialities are nothing and so have no causal power.
 He says,

 … I perceive that the objective being of an idea cannot be produced merely by potential being, which strictly speaking is nothing, but only by actual or formal being.
 (AT 7:47, CSM 2:32)